Blepharoplasty (Eyelid surgery)

-Prices for an eye lift range from about $2,000 for a simple procedure such as addressing both upper eyelids without removing fat, to $5,000 for a more complicated one such as surgery on all four eyelids, including removal of protruding fat.
+Prices for an eye lift range from about $2,000 for a simple procedure (such as addressing both upper eyelids without removing fat) to $5,000 for a more complicated one (such as surgery on all four eyelids, including the removal of protruding fat).

 These are estimates of surgeon's fees only.
-Charges for an ambulatory surgery facility or in-office operating suite are additional and can range from $800 to $2,000 per procedure.
+Additional charges for an ambulatory surgery facility or in-office operating suite can range from $800 to $2,000 per procedure.

-If you are undergoing a functional blepharoplasty, then Medicare or your private health insurance likely will cover a major portion of the cost of the procedure.
+If you are undergoing a functional blepharoplasty, Medicare or private health insurance will likely cover some of the cost of your procedure.
 Your insurance company may require prior authorization before you can proceed with the surgery.